aelavender/intro-to-sql-2/slides.md

 ---

 ## What's SQL?
-- Stands for Structured Query Language
+- Stands for _Structured Query Language_
 - How to ask ("Query") a database for information
-- A "declarative" language: ask for what you want; the database figures out how to get it.
+- A _declarative_ language: ask for what you want; the database figures out how to get it.
 - Nobody pronounces it correctly
 - Each database system uses a slightly different "flavour" of SQL